Shafeeqpc/shafeeqpc.github.io/README.md

-i am madly in lovw with someone... ;)
+i am madly in love with someone... ;)